ilikescience/mhs11/src/assets/writing/generative-art-og-images.md

 Pursuing technical challenges, no matter how seemingly sisyphean, is a great way to learn.
 And the feeling of accomplishment when you finally get the boulder up the hill is priceless.

-You can find all the source code for my generative art opengraph images in [the repo for this site](https://github.com/ilikescience/mhs11) and [the repo for the serverless function](https://github.com/ilikescience/mhs-og).
+You can find all the source code for my generative art Open Graph images in [the repo for this site](https://github.com/ilikescience/mhs11) and [the repo for the serverless function](https://github.com/ilikescience/mhs-og).
 Happy hacking!

 [^1]: What I've drawn here looks a lot like [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion), which does indeed occur in nature, albeit at a sub-molecular scale.